Bob Taylor (cricketer)

-Robert William Taylor (born 17 July 1941) is an English former cricketer who played as wicket-keeper for Derbyshire between 1961 and 1984 and for England between 1971 and 1984.
+Robert William Taylor MBE (born 17 July 1941) is an English former cricketer who played as wicket-keeper for Derbyshire between 1961 and 1984 and for England between 1971 and 1984.
 He made 57 Test, and 639 first-class cricket appearances in total, taking 1,473 catches.
 The 2,069 victims across his entire career is the most of any wicket-keeper in first-class history.
 He is considered one of the world's most accomplished wicket-keepers.
 He made his first-class debut for Minor Counties against South Africa in 1960, having made his Staffordshire debut in 1958.
 He became Derbyshire's first choice wicket-keeper when George Dawkes sustained a career-ending injury.
 His final First Class appearance was at the Scarborough Festival in 1988.
 He remained first choice until his retirement except for a short period in 1964 when Laurie Johnson was tried as a batsman-wicketkeeper.
+He was a part of the English squad which finished as runners-up at the 1979 Cricket World Cup.

 Taylor made his Test debut in 1971 in New Zealand at the end of the successful Ashes winning tour.
 Though highly regarded, Taylor was unable to displace incumbent Alan Knott, a talented keeper and a superior batsman.
 It was only when Knott joined World Series Cricket in 1977 that Taylor appeared in more Tests and was selected as one of the Wisden Cricketers of the Year in 1977.
 He continued to be England's choice keeper through the 1970s, falling three short of a maiden Test century in the 1978–79 Ashes, and retiring from Tests in 1984 – though he would make an emergency appearance for a day of Test cricket in 1986 – and all first-class cricket in 1988.

 Early life

 Taylor was born in Stoke-on-Trent, Staffordshire.
 He began cricketing early, keeping wicket in a car park next to Stoke City Football Club's home ground, before playing for his schools Under-15 XI aged 12.
 He also was on the books of Port Vale F.C. as an apprentice, though he never played football professionally.
-At 15 years he played for Bignall End Cricket Club in the North Staffs and South Cheshire League and for Staffordshire in the Minor Counties cricket league.
+At 15 years he played for Bignall End Cricket Club in the North Staffordshire and District League and for Staffordshire in the Minor Counties cricket league.
 On his debut he was confused for a spectator because of his youth.
 He continued playing for Staffordshire from 1958 to 1960, whereupon he moved to Derbyshire and joined the Second XI of Derbyshire County Cricket Club.